-A jam session – or “kani ka pila” depending on your location – can be one of the most fun ways to share music and learn to play the ‘ukulele.
-It’s usually a relaxed environment where beginners and pros alike can play their favorite songs and take tuns leading the group.
+Jamming at a kani ka pila can be one of the most fun ways to share music and learn to play the ‘ukulele.
+It’s a relaxed environment where beginners and pros alike can take turns leading their favorite songs.

-Kani ka pila circles tend to have a lot of beginners (which is great).
-Beginners tend to play loud.
-That means there are usually a lot of people who play loud.
-Loud isn’t a bad thing, but when the ratio of singers to ‘ukulele players just strumming along is 1 to 30, it’s hard to be heard unless you have mad pipes.
-If everyone knows how to sing the song, by all means play loud and sing your brains out, but if someone is leading a song people are unfamiliar with and you can’t hear the vocals, soft is way better.
+Kani ka pila circles tend to have a lot of beginners (which is great/the whole point).
+But beginners tend to play loud.
+When the ratio of singers to loud ‘ukulele players is 1 to 30, it’s hard to be heard.
+If everyone knows the song, by all means play loud and sing your brains out, but if someone is leading a song people are unfamiliar with and you can’t hear the vocals, soft is way better.

-Keep these things in mind and it should be easier to hear everybody when they have the right to be heard:
+Keep these things in mind and it should be easier to hear everybody when they need to be heard:

 - Only a few people are singing